 Rational Emotive Behavior Therapy (REBT) is a type of therapy in which the participant becomes aware of internal thought patterns and sequences.
 After obtaining this awareness, the participant learns to retrain their own thoughts and in turn impact their mood.
-Thoughts ultimately shape our external experience and perception.
-Through the process of retraining the participant’s thoughts, their world and life experience is actually changed in a positive manner.
-Prior to this type of therapy, often persons are not cognizant as to why they behaved in a certain manner and overreacted to certain scenarios.
+Because our thoughts and thought patterns ultimately shape our external experience and perception, this process of retraining the participant’s thoughts, allows the individual to make a real and positive change to how they experience their life and the world.
+REBT represents a significant advance in the treatment of anxiety disorders.
+Prior to its creation, many who struggled with such disorders were not cognizant as to why they behaved in a certain manner and were unable to correct their tendency to overreact to certain scenarios.

 REBT helps clients learn and practice new ways of thinking, feeling, and acting.

 Here are the basic steps that an individual using REBT works through: